acuervoa/APISpotify/readme.md

 SPOTIFY_URI_CALLBACK=<your uri callback for auth>
 ```

-Use the SpotifyWebAPI wrapper from ()https://github.com/jwilsson/spotify-web-api-php
+Use the SpotifyWebAPI wrapper from [https://github.com/jwilsson/spotify-web-api-php]

-The code is under GNU GPLv3 License ()
+The code is under GNU GPLv3 License.

 ---

 **TO-DO LIST**:

+[ ] Filter with office hours

+[ ] Generate recommended list with more listenç

-[ ] Screen with the more listen - Artist / Album / Song / Genre
+[x] Screen with the more listen - Artist / Album / Song / Genre

-[ ] Filter ranking with no same profile listen the same song
+[x] Filter ranking with no same profile listen the same song

-[ ] Album / Artist Image
+[x] Album / Artist Image

 [x] Cron with auto get Tracks

-[ ] Filter with office hours

-[ ] Generate recommended list with more listen

-[ ] Example sound
+[x] Example sound

-[ ] Improve when the accessToken is expired
+[x] Improve when the accessToken is expired

-[ ] When a user revoke access, the application refresh crashed!
+[x] When a user revoke access, the application refresh crashed!